Tall Man (Phantasm)

-The Tall Man (Jebediah Morningside) is a fictional character and the main antagonist of the Phantasm franchise of horror films.
+The Tall Man (Jebediah Morningside) is a fictional character and the main antagonist of the Phantasm franchise.
 The Tall Man first appeared in the first Phantasm in 1979, and his most recent appearance in the film Phantasm: Ravager in 2016.
 In all of his film appearances, the Tall Man has been portrayed by Angus Scrimm.

 Creation and conception

 According to Don Coscarelli (director of the first four Phantasm films), the idea was to create a horror film about a boy inside a funeral home because he thought the way Americans handled dead bodies was mysterious.
 Angus Scrimm was chosen to portray the main villain because when Coscarelli and Scrimm worked together in a previous film Jim the World's Greatest, Scrimm was able to frighten a child by just staring at him while raising one eyebrow (this action later becomes one of the Tall Man's most iconic behaviors).

 Coscarelli also got the idea to feature flying spheres as Tall Man's minions.
 According to him, the idea came from his dream as a teen where he was being chased down corridors by a flying chrome ball.
 Later, when he wrote the Phantasm screenplay, he modified the spheres so they were able to drill and drain the blood from their victims.